 How do you know who you are?

 Knowing who you are is harder than it sounds.
-We spend so much of our lives focussed on others needs that we forget (or never knew how) to check in with ourselves.
+We spend so much of our lives focussed on others needs that we can easily forget (or never knew how) to check in with ourselves.

 Who am I?
 It's a question we all ask at some point in our lives, but finding the answer isn't always easy.
 It's often at times of change that we really begin to notice ourselves - starting or ending a relationship, a new job, or moving city can all prompt us to suddenly become aware of how little we know of ourselves, but this awareness is in itself helpful as it can prompt us to bring about change.